 If you are flying international on an overnight flight the airline will typically provide you with a blanket and a small pillow, but don’t expect quality here.
 If you are flying a low-cost carrier – like WOW Air, Spirit, Norwegian Airlines, or Jetstar don’t expect items of comfort to be readily available for free.

-Enjoy a glass of alcohol
+Enjoy a glass of tea or water

 Set your clock to your new time zone

 Chances are you will switch time zones on your long-haul flight.
 When I board the plane I like to set my clock to the time in my new country.
 I then try to set up my internal clock to my new time zone.
 It helps with the jet lag!

 Even if your long-haul flight has food on board it may still be worth it to pack a few snack items.
 Things like Cliff Bars and apples hold up well on a plane and can curb your appetite a bit.